 About SCL Health

-SCL Health is a faith-based, nonprofit health care organization that operates eight hospitals, four safety net clinics, one children’s mental health center and more than 190 ambulatory service centers in three states – Colorado, Kansas and Montana.
+SCL Health is a faith-based, nonprofit healthcare organization that operates eight hospitals, three safety net clinics, one children’s mental health center and more than 190 ambulatory service centers in three states – Colorado, Kansas and Montana.
 The health system includes 15,000 full-time associates and more than 500 employed providers.

 SCL Health was founded by the Sisters of Charity of Leavenworth (SCL), who trace their origin as a religious community to the 1600s in France, where Vincent de Paul and Louise de Marillac established the Daughters of Charity.
 These women were dedicated to serving the sick and poor through an active ministry.

 In 1857, a small congregation of sisters from Nashville, Tenn., led by Mother Xavier Ross, ventured to the edge of an expanding frontier in the then-Indian territory of Kansas.
 They opened the first private hospital in the state in 1864, with the first trained nurse in the state and surely the first woman in the Western territory to run a hospital.
 In 1873, the sisters founded what is now Saint Joseph Hospital in Denver, the oldest private teaching hospital in Colorado, and one of the four Colorado hospitals of SCL Health.